communitiesuk/funding-service-design-docker-runner/README.md

 * Note: When testing locally using the docker runner, docker might use the cached version of fsd_utils (or any another depedency).
 To avoid this and pick up your intended changes, run `docker compose build <service_name> --no-cache` first before running `docker compose up`.

 ## Troubleshooting
-* Check you have the `main` branch and latest revision of each repo checked out
+* Check you have the `main` branch and latest revision of each repo checked out - see `reset-all-repos` script below
 * If dependencies have changed you may need to rebuild the docker images using `docker compose build`
 * To run an individual app rather than all of them, run `docker compose up appname` where app name is the key defined under `services` in [docker-compose.yml](docker-compose.yml)
 * If you get an error about a database not existing, try running `docker compose down` followed by `docker compose up` this will remove and re-create any existing containers and volumes allowing the new databases to be created.